Communication and collaboration

 An advantage of, for example, discussion forums in Canvas is that the communication can take place at any place and time, which is usually called "asynchronous communication".
 Students can plan for themselves when they want to communicate with other students and teachers.
 They do not have to answer a question immediately instead they can think it through in their own time and without stress.
 Seminars can be scheduled for a longer period, for example a week, which enables reflection on a deeper level.
 In addition, all students can benefit from feedback provided by the teacher or other students.

-One disadvantage is that it is easy to postpone contributing to the discussion and there is also a risk that students are not comfortable sharing texts (or audio/video files) that other students can take part in.
+One disadvantage is that it is easy to postpone contributing to the discussion and there is also a risk that students are not comfortable sharing texts (or audio and video files) that other students can take part in.

-Synchronous communication, such as scheduled teaching via video conference (e.g Zoom), can be useful for creating continuity and social context in distance learning.
+Synchronous communication is when everyone participates at the same time, such as scheduled teaching via Zoom.
+It can be useful for creating continuity and social context in distance learning.

 Digital collaboration between students